ava-labs/avalanchego/README.md

 If you call `readAllowList(addr)` then you can read the current role of `addr`, which will return a uint256 with a value of 0, 1, or 2, corresponding to the roles `None`, `Deployer`, and `Admin` respectively.

-WARNING: if you remove all of the admins from the allow list, it will no longer be possible to update the allow list without modifying modifying the subnet-evm to schedule a network upgrade.
+WARNING: if you remove all of the admins from the allow list, it will no longer be possible to update the allow list without modifying the subnet-evm to schedule a network upgrade.

 ## Run Local Network